carbeck/ayerigrammar/README.md

    8. Conjunctions

 Currently working on:
+* Figuring out what's actually a clitic and what's an affix of all the things I've called clitics so far.

+Stashed for the time being:
 * Phrase structures `chapters/syntax.tex`
   1. Determiner phrases and Noun phrases
   2. Adjective phrases and adverbial phrases